 Directed Studies cannot be used to replace previously earned academic grades.
 Only in unusual circumstances can a student register for a non-scheduled course as a directed study.
 Any non-scheduled course in the Methodist University Catalogue, with the exception of courses numbered 4990, taught on a one-to-one basis is considered a directed study.
-The reasons for the request must be approved by the faculty advisor, the course instructor, the department chair and the college dean.
+The reasons for the request must be approved by the faculty advisor, the course instructor, the department chair/division head and the college dean.

-A student registered for a directed study must pay a directed study credit hour fee in addition to the regular tuition rate.
-Directed studies have a minimum of seven contact hours per semester hour credit.
+Directed studies have a minimum of seven hours of instructional contact time per credit hour.
 Students cannot take more than two directed studies at Methodist University.
 Exceptions to any of these policies can be made only by the Provost.